sparfenyuk/mcp-proxy/README.md

 ### 1.1 Configuration

-This mode requires providing the URL of the MCP Server's SSE endpoint as the program’s first argument.
-If the server uses Streamable HTTP transport, make sure to enforce it on the `mcp-proxy` side by passing `--transport=streamablehttp`.
+This mode requires providing the URL of the MCP Server's HTTP endpoint as the program's first argument.
+You can specify the transport type:
+- For SSE servers: `--transport=sse` (default)
+- For StreamableHTTP servers: `--transport=streamablehttp`
+- For pure HTTP servers: `--transport=http`

 Arguments